-Remark: don’t use scissors to cut hole for single-piece eyelet installation, the fabric will get weaken by the broken threads and start fraying, thus the hole will become bigger and the eyelet won’t stay well there.
+Remark: don’t use scissors to cut holes for single-piece eyelet installation.
+The fabric will get weaken by the broken threads and start fraying, thus the hole will become bigger, and the eyelet won’t stay well there.

 5/32″ [3.97mm] eyelets with the correct eyelet tool or plier.
 You will need 28 eyelets but spare more in case you need to redo the installation.

 The tea towel is around 20″ x 28″.
 If you can’t find the exact size, it is ok to get a tea towel that is slightly bigger by 1 or 2 inches.
-Smaller tea towel is not recommended unless you use smaller pillow insert.
+A smaller tea towel is not recommended unless you use a smaller pillow insert.

 Mark 14 eyelet positions on each long side of the tea towel with an erasable fabric marker.

-If you are using different length which is slightly bigger, say L, then deduct 2 x A, where A = 1″, then divide the balance with 13, you will get more than 2″.
+If you are using a different length that is slightly bigger, say L, then deduct 2 x A, where A = 1″, then divide the balance by 13, and you will get more than 2″.
 By mathematics formula, it is: